 Please have the student return the completed Student Emergency Information Form to the school as soon as possible.
-Should the contact information changes or needs to be corrected, please contact the school directly.
+Should the contact information change or need to be corrected, please contact the school directly.
 Only the school has the ability to change the contact information.
+The emergency phone number for the parents/legal guardians can be changed through the Parent Portal at: https://achieve.lausd.net/parentportal.

 It is important that the school has current contact information so parents/legal guardians can receive these important messages.
 All personal information is maintained in the strictest confidentiality and in compliance with Los Angeles Unified's security policies.